shahinfa9999/NLP_Politics_Bias/README.md

 ### 2. Install dependencies
 - Use Python 3.10 to be able to use tesnor flow and sickit-learn
-- pip install -r requirements.txt
+- pip install -r reqs.txt
 - Major depedencies:
     -scikit-learn
     -tensor